f5devcentral/f5-velos-training/docs/velos_components.rst

      * They operate in an active/standby manner for these functions

 It is recommended that a system always operate with two system controllers for redundancy.
 If one should fail, the remaining system controller can take over, however backplane capacity will drop from 1.6Tbps to 800Gbps.
-The Kubernetes control plane will run on the active system controller, and will fail over to the standby if the active should fail.
+The Kubernetes control plane will run on the active system controller and will fail over to the standby if the active should fail.

 .. image:: images/velos_components/image14.png
   :align: center